jessla89/PSSE-Contingency-Analysis/README.md

-In this repository python programs are developed to export PSSE contingency solution in excel format.
-The exported solutions are then analysed to extract the branch overload and bus voltage range violations
+In this repository python programs are developed to conduct AC contingency calculation and to export AC contingency solution output file as excel is given.
+The exported solutions are then analysed to extract the branch overload and bus voltage range violations.